 - Use a hot pepper spray on your plants.
 Capsaicin, the chemical compound found in spicy foods, is a natural deterrent to animals.

-- Mothballs or peppermint oil are deterrents for animals.
+- Orange or peppermint oil are deterrents for animals.

 Diseases Destroying Sugar Snap Pea Plants

 Every seasoned gardener knows that plants can get sick, just like us.
 Fungi, viruses, and bacteria can make their home in our vegetable gardens.
 If your sugar snap pea plants aren’t growing, it might not be because something is eating them.

 Bacteria or fungi may have spoiled your sugar snap pea plants, preventing them from reaching your dinner table.
 When it comes to peas, the culprit isn’t always visible to the naked eye.